AquasCodes/Arduino-Narrative-Project/pseudocode.md

 ACTIVATE entrance door
 ACTIVATE interior led

-WAIT for caesar killer to be activated (interaction 2)
+WAIT for caesar killer to be activated and facing caesar(interaction 2)
+WAIT for stab button to be activated (interaction 3)
 ACTIVATE caesar
 FLASH red led

+WAIT for caesar killer to be turned around (interaction 4)
 ACTIVATE exit door

-WAIT for escape to be activated (interaction 3)
+WAIT for escape to be activated (interaction 5)
 DEACTIVATE entrance door and exit door
 DEACTIVATE interior led